“`html

 • Technical and organizational data protection measures

-• Evaluation of privacy governance and process maturity
+• Evaluation of the implementation and maintenance of privacy governance and PIMS controls

 Basis of Work